Table of contents:

 Tips for Compliance and Managing Tax Burdens Effectively

-Consult with tax advisors to ensure compliance and maximize benefits under the revised GST framework.
+Consult with tax advisors to ensure compliance and maximise benefits under the revised GST framework.

-The new GST rates bring a mix of challenges and opportunities for SMEs.
-By staying informed and adopting proactive strategies, small businesses can not only comply with the updated framework but also leverage it for sustainable growth.
+The new GST rates 2025 bring a mix of challenges and opportunities for SMEs.
+By staying informed and adopting proactive strategies, small businesses can not only comply with the updated framework, but also leverage it for sustainable growth.

 How to Calculate GST Under the New Rates List